 Configuration Step 2 - Datadirectory Path

 Next thing on our list is to make sure that UOX3 can properly access the necessary data-files it needs to run, so locate the [directories] section of the file.
 Only one directory-path needs to be changed - the path to the DATADIRECTORY, which should point to your Ultima Online folder.
 By default Ultima Online is installed to something similar to C:\program files\ultima online\, but if you installed it elsewhere, make sure you enter the correct path here.
 Examples of different paths to the Datadirectory:

 (In the last example, the following files from the UO folder would be copied to a "datafiles"-folder inside the UOX3 folder: map0.mul, staidx0.mul, statics0.mul, map0.mul, tiledata.mul, multi.mul and multi.idx)

 Configuration Step 3 - Account Setup

-The last thing you'll need to do before you're done configuring UOX3, is to locate ACCOUNTS.ADM in UOX3\ACCOUNTS\ and open it using your favourite text-editor - for instance Notepad.
+The last thing you'll need to do before you're done configuring UOX3, is to locate ACCOUNTS.ADM in UOX3\ACCOUNTS\ and open it using your favourite text-editor - for instance Notepad, Notepad++ or Sublime Text.
 The first thing you'll see in that file, is the commented (prefixed by //) example-account.
 Scroll down past that until you reach the first uncommented account-section, named SECTION ACCOUNT 0.